Chicago, Athens, and Jerusalem

 Hurricane “Price Gouging”

-Posted by Eliot Weinstein on September 4, 2005
+Posted by erweinstein on September 4, 2005

 I have heard references on both CNN and Fox News to the “price gouging” that occurred before and after the disaster of Hurricane Katrina.
 The Office of the Attorney General of Florida has issued notices reminding citizens that price gouging is illegal and that suspicions of price gouging should be reported via the state hotline.